Senegal at a glance

 Percentage of people living below the international poverty line: 38%

 Sources: World Bank 2015, World Bank 2010, Ministry of Livestock Assessment 2010

 on this page

-Our work in West Africa covers Senegal and Burkina Faso.
-Both countries lie in the drought-prone Sahel area with poor soil and erratic rainfall.
+Our work in West Africa covers Senegal, Burkina Faso, The Gambia and Niger.
+All countries lie in the drought-prone Sahel area with poor soil and erratic rainfall.
 A large proportion of the population depends on agriculture for its livelihood, and working equines are used heavily in this sector.
 Equines are also used in rural areas to transport water and people, and in cities to transport people, construction materials and general merchandise.

 Many of these animals are affected by poor welfare, including poor body condition, fear and aggression, feet-related problems, ectoparasites and body lesions (linked with inadequate harnesses and beating).

 What are we doing?

 Our goal is to improve the welfare of 150,000 working equines in Senegal and Burkina Faso by 2021 through:

 - working with service providers and equine owners to improve the welfare of equines used to pull carts and carriages in urban areas